 * Any documents related to inherited property

-*Any documents related to the property given as a gift
+*Any documents related to the personal property given as a gift

 * Pay Stubs